 Of course, “Aporia” isn’t all repetition.
 After a promising redirection for character Nikki Swango in episode eight, writers Noah Hawley and Bob DeLaurentis have also failed to succor this original and encouraging path, relying on cliche and awkward contrivance in a sour attempt to provide Mary Elizabeth Winstead’s dull, straight-faced confidence with more zeal.
-In a jarring turn of events, Nikki and Mr. Wrench make a vengeful comeback, first assaulting Meemo, Varga’s right-hand man, and stealing his beloved semi-trailer/base-of-operation.
+In a jarring turn of events, Nikki and Mr. Wrench make a vengeful comeback, first assaulting Meemo, Varga’s right-hand man, and stealing his beloved semi-trailer/base-of-operations.
 Fargo, which fetishizes carefully planned capers, have conveniently failed to nourish us with the ingenious timing and precision of Nikki’s planned assault.
 Those trivialities aside, one still can’t help but feel confused by episode nine’s muddled direction and unintentional ironies.
 While episode eight told us a dark and sobering fable on two criminals on a path to redemption, “Aporia” contradicts itself by showering that same ugly criminality with an unironic approval.

 While there’s no question that over-direction has always been associated with Noah Hawley’s series, “Aporia” is the first to abuse Fargo’s charming affectation of style-as-substance.
 The season’s notable use of music, classical or otherwise, has never been more obnoxious than under Kieth Gordon’a inconsistent direction.
 The ugly mistreatment of a grisly murder in the opening, played ironically against ill-fitted music, imitates the Coen brothers’ edginess without their clever and fascinating ability to purposefully misapply and identify coalescing tones.
 Or the insufferable use of jazzy fanfare denoting Nikki Swango’s smug victory over Varga, a moment too cheesy to have been conceived by Noah Hawley (though by this point I have my doubts).
 There’s nothing remotely productive or interesting happening in Fargo’s ninth episode, or least anything that had May been so in earlier episodes.
 If “Aporia” tells us anything about the series as a whole, it’s that it’s at least one episode too long.